Sangamon County Criminal Court Process: What to Expect

 Quick Answer

-A criminal case in Sangamon County usually starts with an arrest, citation, complaint, or formal charge.
+A criminal case in Sangamon County usually starts with an arrest, citation, complaint, or warrant.
 The case may then move through pretrial release, arraignment, discovery, motions, plea negotiations, trial, and sentencing.
-Most Springfield criminal cases are handled at the Sangamon County Courthouse at 200 South 9th Street.
+Most Springfield criminal cases are handled at the Sangamon County Courthouse at 200 South 9th Street in Springfield, Illinois.

 If You Are Charged in Springfield or Sangamon County